JakobDev/minecraft-launcher-lib/doc/develop/codestyle.rst

 -------------------------
 Check the Codestyle
 -------------------------
-minecraft-launcher-lib uses `flake8 <https://flake8.pycqa.org>`_ along with the `flake8-annotation <https://pypi.org/project/flake8-annotations/>`_ and the `flake8-docstring-checker <https://pypi.org/project/flake8-docstring-checker/>`_  plugin to do a automatic style check.
+minecraft-launcher-lib uses `flake8 <https://flake8.pycqa.org>`_ along with the `flake8-annotation <https://pypi.org/project/flake8-annotations/>`_, the `flake8-docstring-checker <https://pypi.org/project/flake8-docstring-checker/>`_  plugin, and the `flake8-assert-finder <https://pypi.org/project/flake8-assert-finder/>`_  plugin to do a automatic style check.
 To get started, install it:

 .. code::